bachlab/PsPM/src/markdown/pspm_doc_gen.md

 # pspm_doc_gen
 ## Description
-pspm_doc_gen generates the documents of help text in pspm functions.
+pspm_doc_gen generates the documents of help text in pspm functions into markdown files.

 ## Format
 `sts = pspm_doc_gen()` or